-Steak and Guinness Pie.
-Top of my list for comfort food.
-The meat is cooked slowly in a bath of dark beer and topped with pastry.
+Steak and Guinness Pie is the top of my list for comfort food.
+The beef is cooked slowly in a bath of dark beer and topped with pastry.
 It’s pretty much that simple but the taste is rich and satisfying.
 There’s no need to make your own pastry because store bought puff pastry is perfect for this.
 Add a few veggies to the stew and you’ve got a complete meal.

-In spite of being made with tender meat, you still have to cook this for at least 2 hours to get that rich flavour, then another 30 or 40 minutes with the pastry top.
+In spite of being made with tender meat, you still have to cook this for about 2 hours to get that rich flavour, then another 30 or 40 minutes with the pastry top.

 How much alcohol is left after cooking?

 If you’re concerned about the alcohol, the lengthy cooking time will ensure most of it is cooked off.
-The beer has only 4% alcohol and after 2 1/2 hours there will only be about 5% left so 5% of 4% divided by 4-6 servings equals…..almost none.
+The beer has only 4% alcohol and after a few hours there will only be about 5% left so 5% of 4% divided by 4-6 servings equals…..almost none.
 Or, just use beef broth but then it’s not Steak and Guinness Pie, is it?

 Start making Steak and Guinness Pie by cutting your beef chunks into relatively the same size.
 Heat a heavy Dutch oven on the stove top to medium, add some olive oil, or, if you have a mug of bacon fat in your fridge like I do, add a tablespoon or so to the pot.
-Season the beef with salt and pepper and sear in batches.
+Season the beef with salt and pepper and sear in batches, removing the pieces to a clean plate before adding the next batch.

 If you put too much in at once they steam and don’t get that dark caramelization on the outside.
-They don’t have to be fully cooked.
-Add some onion and garlic to the last batch, otherwise they’ll get too dark and bitter if cooked too long.
+The beef chunks don’t have to be fully cooked.
+Add some onion and garlic to the last batch to prevent them from getting over browned and bitter.

 That dark colour left behind turns into amazing flavour.

-Add sliced carrots, mushrooms, and chopped fresh rosemary.
+Add the carrots, mushrooms, and rosemary.
 Season with salt and pepper and drop in a bay leaf or two.
+Then pour in the flour mixture and stir as it hits the hot liquid to prevent lumps.

 When the stew is ready, roll out a sheet of puff pastry to slightly larger than the size of the baking dish you’re using.
 I prefer to take the stew out of the cooking pot and finish in a smaller dish so the stew is almost to the top and the pastry isn’t added to a hot dish.
 But that means another dish to wash.
+So go ahead and use the pot you made the stew in if you like.
+Or don’t.
 Don’t forget to remove the bay leaves.

 You can buy puff pastry that’s already rolled out.
 You simply unroll it and place over the top, or you may have to roll it a bit larger.
 Or you can buy it in a block that needs to be rolled out.
 I used a package with 2 blocks and pressed them together to get a rectangular shape.
 The seam sticks together well after it’s been rolled out.